TerryV8/click-count/docs/terraform_routing.md

-# Route table for routing and Internet gateway for Internet
+# Route table for routing and Internet gateway for internet

 Let us edit routing.tf:
 ```console